 The academic units and doctoral programmes are responsible for education and supervision.
 The office staff of LUT DS gives advice on study administrative issues from application to graduation.

-LUT Doctoral School, in co-operation with other units organizes events aimed at all doctoral students of LUT.
-In addition to Uni, information on the events is available in LUT intra and also via e-mail list of LUT doctoral students.
+LUT Doctoral School, in co-operation with other units organizes training and info sessions aimed at all doctoral students of LUT.
+In addition to Uni, information on the events is usually available in the LUT intranet and also via e-mail list of LUT doctoral students.
 It is also possible participate in most of the events virtually (via ACP).

 - The admission criteria are transparent and informed in detail to potential applicants.

 - The application procedure follows the same basic steps in all schools.

 - All information on doctoral education at LUT is available in Finnish and English in the student portal Uni.

 - Two supervisors are appointed for each student and supervisory groups are nominated where applicable (recommendation).

 - A supervision plan is prepared to determine the rights and responsibilities of the student and the supervisor/s.

 - The number of students supervised by an individual supervisor is followed (recommendation).
 However, the fluency of supervision is the key issue.